PH-F/idserver-sdk/README.md

 #### Entities Classes

-All IDServer response is in JSON response.
+All IDServer response is in the JSON format.
 To make things a bit easier we always return simples classes called "Entities".
-So if you are retrieving a user data you'll get a User Entity as response.
+So if you are retrieving user data you'll get a User Entity as response.
 Each `Entity` class has a set of custom methods, like the `User::name()` for example.
 This is the default behavior, making the SDK returning you simple entity classes.

-If you want to customize the returned class you can map one by one in the config file.
-Let's say your Laravel app already have a `User` model, and every time you call `ids()->users(5)->get()` you don't want a user entity instance, but a `User` model.
+If you want to customize the returned class you can map them one by one in the config file.
+Let's say your Laravel app already has a `User` model, and every time you call `ids()->users(5)->get()` you don't want a user entity instance, but a `User` model.
 You can inform the SDK which class it should instantiate for you, mapping all the properties automatically.

 In the config file: